 The short answer is yes.
-In Pennsylvania one adult can adopt another adult.
-An adult adoption is the adoption of any individual who is at least 18 years old.
-Perhaps the more interesting and important question is, “why would someone want to adopt an adult?”
+In Pennsylvania, an adult can adopt an adult.
+An adult adoption involves someone who is at least 18 years old.
+Perhaps the more interesting and important question is this: “Why would someone want to adopt an adult?”

-While the consent of a biological parent is not required for the adoption of an adult, in Pennsylvania you cannot just adopt an adult in any situation.
-The courts in Pennsylvania do have in place some bars to adult adoption.
-It is important that you discuss your particular situation with a family law attorney experienced in adoption law so that any legal consequences that may arise from an adoption can be discussed and planned for.
-It may be that inheritance would be better served through an estate plan.
+While the consent of a biological parent is not required for the adoption of an adult in PA, you cannot just adopt an adult in any situation.
+The PA courts do have in place some bars to adult adoption.
+Discuss your situation with a family law attorney who knows adoption law.
+That way, any legal consequences that may arise from an adoption can be discussed and planned for.
+That inheritance may be better served through an estate plan.

-Our experienced family law attorneys can answer those questions pertaining to both the adult adoption process and wills.
-Contact us today to schedule a consultation to speak to one of our attorneys to discuss your specific family law needs.
+Our family lawyers can answer questions like that.
+Contact us today to schedule a consultation.
+One of our lawyers is ready to discuss your specific family law needs.